BrentGrammer/PROGNOTES/AWS/Cloudwatch.md

   - `INSUFFICIENT_DATA` (starts in this state until enough data gathered or can't figure out whether to send alarm)
   - `ALARM` (sends alarm/sns notification/email etc.)

+### Creating an Alarm
+- AWS Console > Cloudwatch > All Alarms on the left > Create Alarm > Select Metric
+- Example CPU for an EC2 instance:
+  - Click EC2
+  - Click Per Instance Metrics
+  - Find the instance you want to add monitoring to and the metric (i.e. CPUUtilization for ex.)

 ## Cloudwatch Logs

 - **Centralizes logs from your AWS resources**